Katie Hopkins was banned from Twitter for a message she sent to Welsh rugby player Ashton Hewitt, it has emerged.

 Hopkins has sparked outrage on numerous occasions in recent years with comments on race, religion and immigration.

-She has been heavily criticised in the past for her comments, including comparing migrants to cockroaches and claiming the was staged, as well as stating that dementia sufferers should not block hospital beds.
+She has been heavily criticised in the past for her comments, including comparing migrants to cockroaches and claiming the photograph of a dead Syrian boy lying on a beach that sparked a wave of compassion across Europe was staged, as well as stating that dementia sufferers should not block hospital beds.